Finding that rewards credit card is the first step; using it to earn rewards is the second — but the real payoff comes from redeeming your rewards.

 There are credit card points, also known as flexible points, that you can redeem in a variety of ways and sometimes transfer to airline miles or hotel points, depending on the program.

 Points and miles are the terms most commonly used in loyalty programs, and each loyalty program will have its own rules for redeeming rewards.
 These kinds of programs are mostly targeted toward brand loyalists who’d likely redeem their rewards for free hotel stays or award flights.

 How to redeem cash back

 For example, say you have a Capital One cash back rewards card.
-You can request your cash back online or using Capital One’s mobile app.
+You can request your cash back online or using Capital One’s mobile app as a check or apply the amount to your account as a statement credit.
 In fact, you can configure your account to automatically redeem your rewards every time you earn a preset amount, starting at $25.
-You can also redeem your Capital One cash back for other options including gift cards and Amazon.com purchases, although your rewards can be worth more or less than you would have received as a check or statement credit.
+You can also redeem your Capital One cash back for other options, including gift cards and Amazon.com purchases.
+However, it’s important to know that your rewards can be worth less (or more) when you redeem them for those options than what you would have received as a check or statement credit.